Dialectical Behavior Therapy

-Describe the biosocial model of borderline personality disorder
+Summarize the biosocial model of borderline personality disorder.

-Describe six levels of validation and three types of change strategies
+Explain the six levels of validation and three types of change strategies.

 The entirety of this program will be a lecture by the speaker(s).
 All individuals able to control the content of this educational activity are required to disclose all relevant financial relationships with any proprietary entity producing, marketing, re-selling, or distributing health care goods or services, used on, or consumed by, patients.
 Registration is not required for this event.
 This event is free and there will be no refunds.
 The University of Pittsburgh is an affirmative action, equal opportunity institution.